Just some of the services we can perform

 Defra and travelling with your pet

-We stock a range of modern and effective flea and worm treatments.
+We stock a range of modern and effective flea, tick and worm treatments.
 These can be administered as spot-ons or by mouth.

-Environmental flea control can be achieved by the use of Program injections in cats, or by Program orally in cats and dogs, and by the use of aerosol sprays around the house.
+Environmental flea control can be achieved by the use of injections in cats, or by the use of aerosol sprays around the house.

-We can provide a free postal reminder for injectable flea preparations to help you keep up to date.
+We can provide a free postal reminder for oral or injectable flea preparations to help you keep up to date.
 Dogs and cats should be wormed every 3 months.

 This is for both for the health of your pet and for public health reasons.
 Please ask for advice.